kelilakumala/Anomaly-Detection-for-Credit-Card-Transactions/README.md

 # Anomaly-Detection-for-Credit-Card-Transactions
-Identifying anomalies on credit card transaction datasets
+Identifying anomalies on credit card transaction datasets using RStudio

 This project follows the steps of Knowledge Discover Process (KDD):
 1. Data Preparation and Preprocessing